statisticianinstilettos/niche_perfume_chatbot/README.md

 To calculate cosine similarity between the chatbot message perfume documents, I find two similarity scores using both LSA and Doc2Vec.
 I then averaged the both scores to come up with a new similarity score.

-LSA is a Bag of Words approach, meaning that the context and semantics of the words used are not taken into account.
+LSA is a Bag of Words approach, meaning that the order (context) of the words used are not taken into account.
 The words used are simple tokenized with TF-IDF, and then compressed with SVD.

 Doc2Vec considers semantics and word order.
 The context of the document and relationships between words are preserved in the embedding.

-I used both LSA and Dov2Vec embeddings for this project because I wanted to consider the semantics and word orders, but Doc2Vec by itself did not always return the most relevant results.
-Therefore, it still made sense to match tokenized words directly.
-For example, a fruity perfume with `apple` notes could have a very similar Doc2Vec vector as a fruity perfume with `peach` notes because the semantics and context of `apples` and `peaches` are very similar in my corpus.
-The LSA embeddings helps refine the results to surface the peach perfume if you asked for peach notes in the chatbot message.